SevenShepherd/SevenShepherd.github.io/_posts/2023-01-23-dead-sea-scrolls.markdown

 > ...
 I recommend the ESV.
 For a study Bible, however, I like the NET Bible ...

-You can read Michael S. Heiser's [**blog**](https://drmsh.com/bible-versions/), where he personally recommends the ESV, NET, NRSV, and NLT.
-These are the exact findings of our own research from this ministry over the past half year.
+You can read Michael S. Heiser's [**blog**](https://drmsh.com/bible-versions/), where he personally recommends the ESV, NET, and NLT.
+These are nearly identical findings to our own independent research over the past half year.

 <script>
 	var refTagger = {